chrisd149/Cog-Customization/README.md

 1. Download files from the latest release from the releases section.

-2. Install and configure [Panda3D-1.10-02](www.panda3d.org/download) if not already installed.
+2. Install and configure Panda3D-1.10-02 at www.panda3d.org/download/sdk-1-10-2 if not already installed.

 3. Go to www.toontownrewritten.com/play, and install Toontown Rewritten.